-Summary: There is no criminal SOL for aggravated and forcible rape, an SOL of age 48 for trafficking and other felonies, and an SOL of 2 years from commission for certain misdemeanors, with a limited DNA rule.
+Summary: There is no criminal SOL for aggravated and forcible rape, an SOL of age forty-eight for trafficking and other felonies, and an SOL of two years from commission for certain misdemeanors, with a limited DNA rule.

-Tolling: The SOL is tolled for the period during which a defendant is hiding, out of State, flees the State to avoid prosecution, or is deemed mentally incompetent.399
+Tolling: The SOL is tolled for the period during which a defendant is hiding, out of State, flees the State to avoid prosecution, or is deemed mentally incompetent.405

-Reviva Revival Law

-2021 2021

-Enacted a 3-year revival window for previously expired CSA and child physical abuse claims against all types of defendants which opened on June 14, 2021, and closes on June 13, 2024 400
+Revival Law 2021 Enacted a 3-year revival window for previously expired CSA and child physical abuse claims against all types of defendants which opened on June 14, 2021, and closes on June 13, 2024.
+406

-closes on June 13, 2024.
-400

 Discovery Common Law In 1995, Louisiana recognized a common law discovery rule which tolls the SOL for CSA claims.
-401 The discovery rule provides that the SOL "commences to run not necessarily on the date the injury occurs or the damage is sustained, but from the date the affected individual knows or should have known of the injury or damage sustained."
-402 Louisiana's common law discovery rule is applicable to claims against all types of defendants, including institutions.
-403 The applicable discovery rule tolling for a specific case is the length of the SOL at the time of abuse and any SOL extensions that went into effect before the original SOL expired.
-404 The prior SOL in Louisiana was 1 year, but in 1988 it was extended to 3 years in actions against parents or caretakers.
-405 In 1993, the SOL for CSA claims was extended to 10 years, and in 2021, it was eliminated completely.
-406 There is no SOL for CSA injuries that were not discovered before June 14, 2021, or that were discovered more recently and the applicable SOL was not yet expired before that date.
-407 Statutory No statutory discovery rule for CSA.
+The discovery rule provides that the SOL "commences to run not necessarily on the date the injury occurs or the damage is sustained, but from the date the affected individual knows or should have known of the injury or damage sustained."
+Louisiana's common law discovery rule is applicable to claims against all types of defendants, including institutions.
+The applicable discovery rule tolling for a specific case is the length of the SOL at the time of abuse and any SOL extensions that went into effect before the original SOL expired.
+The prior SOL in Louisiana was 1 year, but in 1988 it was extended to 3 years in actions against parents or caretakers.
+In 1993, the SOL for CSA claims was extended to 10 years, and in 2021, it was eliminated completely.
+There is no SOL for CSA injuries that were not discovered before June 14, 2021, or that were discovered more recently and the applicable SOL was not yet expired before that date.
+Statutory No statutory discovery rule for CSA.